You might be brand new to audio recording, or just fed up getting poor quality transcripts back. If so, this article is for you!

 - Remind all participants that the session is being recorded and to speak slowly, clearly and audibly for recording purposes.

-- Encourage participants not to speak over each other.
+- Regularly remind participants not to speak over each other for the benefit of the recording.

-- The interviewer / moderator could attempt on occasions to refer to the speaker upon completion of their comments to aid the typist in identifying speakers.
+- The interviewer / moderator could attempt on occasions to refer to the speaker by their first name upon completion of their comments to aid the typist in identifying speakers.
 This is especially helpful regarding participants who contribute less to the discussion over the piece.

 We do our best when people are talking over one another to pick out exactly what is being said, but this can be difficult at times.
 If this happens, prompt the person(s) to repeat themselves, separately, for the recording.
-If speech cannot be made out for these reasons, (overspeaking) will be inserted into the transcript.
+If speech absolutely cannot be made out, (overspeaking) will be inserted into the transcript.

-While we are experts at completing even the trickiest of audio files (believe us, we’ve heard it all!), there are some things you can do to ensure your job is returned with less speech missing and also to a speedier timescale if you consider the below tips:
+While we’re experts at completing even the trickiest of audio files, there are some things you can do to ensure your job is returned with less speech missing and also to a speedier timescale if you consider the below tips:

-- Politely request all participants to switch mobile phones off or onto silent mode prior to commencing the group or interview session.
+- Politely request all participants to switch mobile phones off or onto silent mode prior to commencing the group or interview session – preferably without vibration set to “on” if the phone is sat on the desk – this will get picked up and amplified on the mic and may obscure speech!)

 - Any internal telephones could be diverted either to voicemail or another line so as to avoid them ringing during the recording as this can interfere with the recording quality and render what is being said inaudible.

 - It may not be possible to avoid, but water coolers, fans, air conditioning, stirring of tea and coffee, shuffling paperwork, tapping or banging on the table, people coming in and out of the room, etc., all cause background noise on the mic and can obscure what is being said.
 If possible, turn undesired equipment off.
-If a person enters the room it is advisable to curtail the discussion until they are seated and introduced.
+If a person enters the room late, it is advisable to curtail the discussion until they are seated and introduced to avoid distraction and background noise.

-- Sirens / heavy traffic noise / beeping horns / jet engine noise – please be aware that we can’t hear over this – it is amplified!
-If you can curtail the discussion while there are sudden loud disturbances such as these it would be helpful.
+- Sirens / heavy traffic noise / beeping horns / jet engine noise – please be aware that we can’t hear over this, it is amplified!
+If you can halt the discussion while there are sudden loud disturbances such as these it would be helpful – if this isn’t followed, perhaps you could ask the speaker to repeat what they have said for the purposes of the recording.

-If speech cannot be made out for any of the above reasons, (inaudible) will be inserted into the transcript and a time-stamp inserted to indicate the exact time-point of the discussion.
+If speech cannot be made out for any of the above reasons despite both our best efforts, (inaudible) will be inserted into the transcript and a time-stamp inserted to indicate the exact time-point of the discussion.
 You may want to go over these yourself to see if you can make out what has been said.

-It’s helpful to us if you spell any unusual names, words or terms for the purposes of the recording – or afterwards provide us with a “crib sheet” containing a list of likely used words.
+It’s helpful to us if you spell any unusual names, words or terms for the purposes of the recording actually on the recording – or, if this isn’t followed, along with the recorded audio files, provide us with a “crib sheet” or “vocab doc” containing a list of likely used words, phrases or acronyms.
+Therefore, if someone says a word or term that you are not familiar with, asking them to spell it for the recording is helpful for the typists when completing the transcript.

-- When returning from breaks, it’s best to ensure everyone sits in the same seat to ensure continuity.
+- When returning from any breaks, it’s best to ensure everyone sits in the same seat to ensure continuity, and to wait until everyone is settled until resuming the recording to cut down on background noise.